mcxross/cohesive/README.md

 ```

 ## What's included
-Above everything, this repo is a Kotlin Multiplatform project containing apps and libraries for the following platforms:
+This repository contains a Kotlin Multiplatform project with apps and libraries for multiple platforms:

 * Web Application
 * Desktop Application